Tudat/tudat/developerGuide/addingFeatures/addFeatures.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Another type of model which allows the user to add extra features to it, is the state derivative model.
 These models are used by the dynamics simulator to determine how the state equations are solved.
 Currently there are several available, e.g. cowell state derivative model, encke state derivate model, and more, but if a special model is needed for a certain application, the user can add this to tudat by following this guide.

 As before, this guide will start by looking at the framework of how the state derivative model is implemented.
-First, the state derivative model is chosen by the user from an enum called :literal:`TranslationalPropagatorType`.
+First, the state derivative model is chosen by the user from an enum called :literal:`TranslationalPropagatorType`, located in :literal:`nBodyStateDerivativeModel.h`.
 The model picked from this enum is then used as an input into the constructor of the :literal:`TranslationalPropagatorSettings`, where it is assigned to a specific member variable called: :literal:`propagator_`.
 The :literal:`TranslationalPropagatorSettings` is used as an input to the :literal:`SingleArcDynamicsSimulator`, where it will be used further.
 An example of this is shown below:

 .. code-block:: cpp